echovue/dropwizard_shipping_service_with_metrics/README.md

 DropWizard Example
 ======

-Shipping Calculation Service using Netuitive Metrics
+##Shipping Calculation Service using Netuitive Metrics
----

 Down load the repository and update the API Key in shippingservice.yaml with your Custom Integration API Key from Netuitive.